 Picture this, you have an amazing app with great aesthetics.
 It looks good and works even better but it’s all written in Klingon.

 Did you picture it?
-Did you feel the dissatisfaction there?
+Did you feel dissatisfaction there?
 A good copy is supposed to bridge the gap between reading and experience.
 Let’s look at a more relatable example.
-Ever encountered a passive aggressive pop-up when visiting a website?
+Ever encountered a passive-aggressive pop-up when visiting a website?
 Something like this, wherein you are left with negative feelings about subscribing?

 This is a classic example of bad copy.
 A seamless UX copy is supposed to guide the user to make an informed decision rather than manipulating or shaming them into signups.